 Management will depend on the underlying cause.

-- Will depend on the underlying cause but prognosis is often poor.
+This will depend on the underlying cause.
+Prognosis is often poor.

 Further reading & references

 - Cook L, Macdonald DH; Management of paraproteinaemia.
 Postgrad Med J. 2007 Apr;83(978):217-23.

 - Merlini G, Palladini G; Differential diagnosis of monoclonal gammopathy of undetermined significance.
 Hematology Am Soc Hematol Educ Program.
 2012;2012:595-603. doi: 10.1182/asheducation-2012.1.595.

 - Bianchi G, Anderson KC, Harris NL, et al; The heavy chain diseases: clinical and pathologic features.
 Oncology (Williston Park).
 2014 Jan;28(1):45-53.